-Supply Chain Expo is a unique event that provides a hands-on, visual experience and showcases the system of organizations, people, activities, information and resources in the supply chain across all industries.
+Supply Chain Conference & Expo is a unique event that provides a hands-on, visual experience and showcases the system of organizations, people, activities, information and resources in the supply chain across all industries.

-Over two days, the Expo will assemble industry experts, change leaders and technology providers from dozens of industries across North America.
-With an exposition, conference and networking events, Supply Chain Expo is a comprehensive platform for business owners, managers and SCM professionals.
+Over two days, the SCCE will assemble industry experts, change leaders and technology providers from dozens of industries across North America.
+With an exposition, conference and networking events, SCCE is a comprehensive platform for business owners, managers and SCM professionals.
 It will also bring focus to the diversification in the Alberta economy.

 Chris Saunders, Senior Vice-President with commercial real estate firm JLL, says the key for Calgary in driving the supply chain industry has been its location within Western Canada and its ability to reach a very large population base.
 The city and region also have a very educated workforce which provides access to labour for companies.
 As well, there is a critical mass in the region of companies in the industry already either directly servicing the supply chain management sector or their complementary services.

 “It’s a well-established and growing sector for those reasons,” he says.

 “I think a significant trend is that sector is helping drive a lot of the new job growth in the Greater Calgary area . . .
 Technology is becoming more prevalent in that industry in the software that manages the flow of goods in the facilities, the technology that is managing the interaction or the communication between stores and the people selling the goods or those that are receiving them from the warehouse.
 And automation of the retrieval systems and the picking of the product within the warehouse that technology is becoming significant as well.